NelsonBilber/programming-languages/cpp/ModernCpp/c++11/README.md

 #C++11

-New awesome features of C++ ... what a great langues the Beast is Back
+New awesome features of C++ ... what a great language the Beast is Back